-…with the lack of trust exhibited by the profession itself – junior schools often report that infant schools’ assessments of their pupils are over-inflated, secondary schools argue that they need to test pupils on arrival because primary assessments, including national tests, cannot be relied upon.
-In part, this lack of trust is due to a lack of consistency and in part to the perverse incentives resulting from a high stakes accountability model … secondary schools were likely to test pupils as they came into year 7 rather than trust the KS2 assessments.
+with the lack of trust exhibited by the profession itself—junior schools often report that infant schools’ assessments of their pupils are over-inflated, secondary schools argue that they need to test pupils on arrival because primary assessments, including national tests, cannot be relied upon.
+In part, this lack of trust is due to a lack of consistency and in part to the perverse incentives resulting from a high stakes accountability model . . . secondary schools were likely to test pupils as they came into year 7 rather than trust the KS2 assessments.
 This was generally seen as a problem caused by the nature of the accountability system rather than any underlying lack of ability within the profession.
-(National Association of Head Teachers, 2014, pp. 15-16)
+(National Association of Head Teachers, 2014, pp. 15–16)

 What all this means is that:

-…pupil outcomes are of enormous individual significance and schools have a social and perhaps moral obligation to maximise individual student attainments, raise aspirations, and enhance employment and educational opportunities.
-However, translated from measure of individual attainment to institutional indices of success on which careers and institutional fates depend, pupil outcomes begin to serve a quite different purpose (Husbands, 2001, p.
+pupil outcomes are of enormous individual significance and schools have a social and perhaps moral obligation to maximise individual student attainments, raise aspirations, and enhance employment and educational opportunities.
+However, translated from measure of individual attainment to institutional indices of success on which careers and institutional fates depend, pupil outcomes begin to serve a quite different purpose.
+(Husbands, 2001, p.
 7)

-And this is the situation which appertains in England currently, where teachers are judged by how many of their pupils have made a statistically stipulated amount of progress, using measures that the teachers have devised themselves.
+And this is the situation that currently pertains in England, where teachers are judged by how many of their pupils have made a statistically stipulated amount of progress, using measures that the teachers have devised themselves.
 The tail is certainly wagging the dog here!

 Implications for Policy and Practice in Secondary School Music Classes

-There are serious implication for music teachers from the policy and practice situations described in this chapter, not just locally, but nationally and internationally as well.
+There are serious implications for music teachers from the policy and practice situations described in this chapter, not just locally but also nationally and internationally.
 Notions of performativity and measurement, teacher efficacy, and the primacy of pupil scores are international issues.
-In America, Diane Ravitch (Ravitch, 2013) has observed that:
+In America, Diane Ravitch (Ravitch, 2013) has observed:

 The thirst for data became unquenchable.
 Policy makers in Washington and the state capitals apparently assumed that more testing would produce more learning.
 They were certain that they needed accountability and could not imagine any way to hold schools “accountable” without test scores.
 This unnatural focus on testing produced perverse but predictable results: it narrowed the curriculum; many districts scaled back time for the arts, history, civics, physical education, science, foreign language, and whatever was not tested.
 Cheating scandals occurred in Atlanta, Washington, D.C., and other districts.
-States like New York manipulated the passing score on state tests to inflate the results and bring them closer to Washington's unrealistic goal.
-Teaching to the test, once considered unprofessional and unethical, became common practice… (pp. 13-14).
+States like New York manipulated the passing score on state tests to inflate the results and bring them closer to Washington’s unrealistic goal.
+Teaching to the test, once considered unprofessional and unethical, became common practice. (pp. 13–14)